schayes04/SupportEmail/README.md

     supportEmail.customFields = ["Pro Upgrade": "Yes"]

 ### Customization
 SHSupportEmail allows you to provide choose between sending a text file or just content in the email body.
 Defaults to sending as a text file.
+If you are sending as a text file you can also specify the file name.

-    supportEmail.sendAsTextFile = false
+    supportEmail.sendAsTextFile = true
+    supportEmail.fileName = "Sample File Name"

 SHSupportEmail allows you to provide a tintColor in order to customize the appearance of the navigation bar.
 It also allows you to specify the status bar style.